AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 1.2-Hydrological Extremes.md

 ---
 ### 1.2.3 Flow Duration Curve
-If our discharge time series at a certain location along the river is long enough, we will be able to construct ==[[Flow Duration Curves]]== which describe the relationship between certain discharge amounts and the ==exceedance probability== of these discharge amounts.
+If our discharge time series at a certain location along the river is long enough, we will be able to construct [[Flow Duration Curves]] which describe the relationship between certain discharge amounts and the **exceedance probability** of these discharge amounts.
 Obviously, a small discharge has a higher probability of exceedance than a large discharge amount.

 To design a flow duration curve, we will have to follow the following steps.
 1. Choose a time interval $\Delta t$ for which you want to design the flow duration curve (e.g. a number of days)